Will Oakes

-William Oakes (born 27 February 1999) is a Scotland International rugby league player who plays on the for Sheffield Eagles in the Betfred Championship.
+William Oakes (born 27 February 1999) is a Scotland International rugby league footballer who plays on the for the Sheffield Eagles in the Betfred Championship.

 He played for Hull Kingston Rovers in the Super League and spent time on loan from Hull KR at the York City Knights in League 1 and in the Championship, as well as a loan at Dewsbury Rams in the second tier.

 Background

 Oakes was born in Halifax, West Yorkshire, England.

 Playing career

 Early career

 Oakes started playing rugby league for King Cross Park Junior R.L.F.C., at only just 6-years-old.

 He played at King Cross Park until he was 13-years-old.
 He played every position possible whilst there and he won the 'Player of the Year' and 'Players' Player of the Year' Awards six-times each.

 At the age of 13, Oakes decided that he wanted to step-up to the top division of the Yorkshire League and he then moved to the Eastmoor Dragons.

 During his time at Eastmoor he won several individual accolades including the 'Players' Player' and 'Man of Steel' Awards.
 He played mostly at for Eastmoor and he was the top-scorer each season he spent there.
 Oakes even scored 9 tries in a Yorkshire Cup quarter-final against Dewbury Moor.